DahanDaniel/ComputerModelingOfComplexSystems/README.md

 # Snapshots from each class

-## Lab 1 was an introductory lecture
+## Lab 1 was an introductory lecture and discussion about this year's Nobel Prize

 ## Lab 2 - Spin Glass